websanco/liferay-learn/docs/dxp/latest/en/installation-and-upgrades/upgrading-liferay/reference/troubleshooting-upgrades.md

 # Troubleshooting Upgrades

-If you skip an upgrade step or have customized your interaction with Liferay's database, you can have issues.
-The following questions and answers address these issue types.
+Skipping an upgrade step or creating custom references to the Liferay database, can cause upgrade issue.
+The following questions and answers address address these situations.

-## How should I handle a foreign key constraint upgrade exception?
+## How should I handle an upgrade exception caused by a foreign key constraint?

 In Liferay 7.3, some Liferay tables (for example, the `user_` table) have an additional primary key called `ctCollectionId`.
 If you have a custom table that has a foreign key mapped to one of these Liferay tables, the new primary key breaks the foreign key.
 For example, upgrading a custom table that has a foreign key to the `user_` table fails with messages like these: